How to place items on reserve

-Temple University Libraries are switching to a new course reserves platform beginning in Summer Session I 2013 - it is called Ares and you may access it through Blackboard.
+Temple University Libraries are switching to a new course reserves platform beginning in Summer Session I 2013 - it is called Ares and you may access it by logging into your Blackboard account.

 Click on the title of the course that you require course reserve material for.
 If you don’t see your course you can create one.
 You will need a course number which you can find by calling the Help Desk at 215 204-8000 or the ISC at 215 204-8529.